 This site is maintained in order to present a seismometer project as an educational project for schools and students.
-The goal of the project is to build an inexpensive but highly precise seismometer, which offers high resolution and live data representation over the internet.
+The goal of the project is to build an inexpensive but highly precise seismometer, which offers high resolution and spectral data representation.

 The project is divided in its entirety into three parts, of which the first one is the computer science part (software), another part is the electrical engineering part (electrical hardware), the third and last part consists of mechanical engineering (mechanical hardware: casing and fixture of the sensors).

 The seismometer essentially consists of a geophone sensor, an analog-to-digital converter (ADC), a control unit and a casing.
 During the project time, different approaches will been tried out; they will be documented in the following posts.
 The project started in January 2019 and is work in progress.
-If possible, the project shall be extended to a 3D ultra precise seismometer, which is connected to the international IRIS network.
-IRIS is a consortium of over 100 US universities dedicated to the operation of science facilities for seismological data.
-IRIS programs contribute to scholarly research, education and earthquake hazard mitigation [https://www.iris.edu].
+One main project goal is to do a near real time spectral analysis of the data and to display the normal velocity values together with the spectral data.

 The best way to follow the project is to read all posts below in chronological order.